tainspace/walkthru3/README.md

 # walkthru3
-sample repo for walkthru second of fastai course
+sample repo for walkthru 2 (not 3) of fastai course
-##
+## Introduction